WVUHPC/Introduction-HPC/_episodes/09-tmux.md

 > 4. Create a big clock pane
 >
 > 5. Detach from your current session, close your terminal and reconnect.
-> Log in again on Spruce and reattach your session.
+> Log in again on Thorny Flat and reattach your session.
 >
 > 6. Now that you are again in you original session, create a new session.
 > You will be automatically redirected there.
 Leave your session, check the list of sessions.